-- (i) On arrival at the assembly area pupils must stand in their classes while staff (Teachers/ TAs/ Lunchtime Supervisors) check their registers.
-Registers, visitors book etc. will be taken out to the assembly point by Mrs Hanson. - (ii) The result of this check must be reported to the Headteacher /Senior member of staff (Ms Watson / Mrs Salisbury) as soon as it is completed. - (iii) Fire wardens are responsible for ensuring corridors/buildings are cleared.
+(i) On arrival at the assembly area pupils must stand in their classes while staff (Teachers/ TAs/ Lunchtime Supervisors) check their registers.
+Each class should take their manual register identifying children away from school.

+(ii) The result of this check must be reported to the Headteacher or Deputy Headteacher (Ms Watson / Mrs Bolar) as soon as it is completed.

+(iii) Fire wardens are responsible for ensuring corridors/buildings are cleared.
 Fire wardens should ensure that in the event of their absence, another member of staff is available to take over their duties.

+Area of School Fire Warden

+KS1 / KS2 Toilets Ms Jill Watson or Mrs Bolar

+KS2 Toilets Mrs Hanson

+Staff Toilets Mrs Hanson

+Canteen/ Hall Ms Jill Watson or Mrs Bolar

+Reception Toilets Reception Staff (Miss Badger or Miss Fryer)

+Open playground Gates Mrs Wellband or Mrs Hughes

+(whoever is in Acers).

-Area of School Fire Warden KS1 / KS2 Toilets /Art Room Ms Jill Watson or Mrs Salisbury Canteen/ Hall Ms Jill Watson or Mrs Salisbury Reception Toilets Reception Staff (Miss Ireland/ Mrs Brewer) Open playground Gates Mr Adey or member of staff in room (ACERS) Evacuations during lunchtime Area of School Staff responsibility Reception/KS1/KS2 Toilets/ Art Room Ms Jill Watson or Mrs Salisbury Canteen/ Hall Lunchtime Staff working in the kitchen at the time the alarm is raised.
+Evacuations during lunchtime

+Area of School Staff responsibility

+Reception/KS1/KS2 Toilets/ Art Room Ms Jill Watson or Mrs Bolar

+Canteen/ Hall Lunchtime Staff working in the kitchen at the time the alarm is raised.

 Open playground Gates Member of the Lunchtime Team or member of staff occupying class (ACERS)

-- (iv) All staff with the above responsibilities should report to the Headteacher or senior member of staff that all corridors, toilets and hall are cleared. - (v) The Headteacher/senior member of staff will liaise with the Fire Brigade on their arrival. - (vi) The building must not be re-entered until staff are notified it is safe to do so by the Fire Brigade/ Headteacher/ senior member of staff. - (vii)If the building cannot be reoccupied following an evacuation, pupils will be evacuated to the community hall and arrangements made to contact parents.
+(iv) All staff with the above responsibilities should report to the Headteacher or Deputy Headteacher of staff that all corridors, toilets and hall are cleared.

+(v) The Headteacher/Deputy Headteacher of staff will liaise with the Fire Brigade on their arrival.

+(vi) The building must not be re-entered until staff are notified it is safe to do so by the Fire Brigade/ Headteacher/ Deputy Headteacher.

+(vii) If the building cannot be reoccupied following an evacuation, pupils will be evacuated to the community hall and arrangements made to contact parents.